WestHealth/pyvis/pyvis/source/tutorial.rst

 .. image:: select_menu.gif

 You can also filter on certain objects of the network like nodes and edges.
-You can activate this feature by setting the filter_menu option as True.
+You can activate this feature by passing filter_menu option as True.
 With this option turned on, you can build a query choosing edges or nodes, then choosing the attribute to filter on and finally a value or multiple values to filter.
 When you filter on nodes, the selected node will be highlighted and rest of the network will be hidden.
 If the selected nodes are connected the edges will also be highlighted.
-When you filter on edges, the nodes connecting the selected criteria edges will be highlighted along with the edges
+When you filter on edges, the nodes connecting them will be highlighted along with the edges.

 >>> got_net = Network(height="750px", width="100%", bgcolor="#222222", font_color="white", filter_menu=True)